Act for the Development of Tourism

 Article 12

-In order to maintain the aesthetic merits of tourism locations and designated scenic spots, restrictive regulations may be imposed on the styles, structures and colors of buildings in those areas, as well as the positioning of advertising fixtures and vendor stalls.
+In order to maintain the beauty of tourism locations and designated scenic spots, restrictive regulations may be imposed on the styles, structures, and colors of buildings in those areas, as well as the positioning of advertising fixtures and vendor stalls.
 The central administrative authority, together with the related authorities, shall promulgate such regulations.

 Article 13

-After the completion of the development plan for the designated scenic spot, the administrative authority in charge of the location shall execute the development and construction according to the order defined in the plan.
+After the completion of the development plan for the designated scenic spot, the administrative authority in charge of the location shall execute the development and construction in the order defined in the plan.

 Article 14